mbarton/user-service/README.md

 -----------

 **Installing dependencies**:

 	- `pip install -f requirements.txt`
 	- I used a `virtualenv` as well: https://virtualenv.pypa.io/en/latest/userguide.html#usage

 **Running the app**:

 	- `python app.py`
 	- The database is created in `/tmp/user-service.db` and populated with some example users
 	- App configuration is listed in `default_config.py`.
 	- Point the environment variable `USER_SERVICE_SETTINGS` to your own copy of `default_config.py` to change configuration.

 **Running the tests**:

 	- `python tests.py`

 **Building the documentation**:

 	- `cd doc; make html`
 	- Sphinx must be installed (it is not in requirements.txt since it is only required for docs)
 	- `pip install sphinx`
 	- In addition, the Sphinx HTTP doc extension is required:
 	- `pip install sphinxcontrib-httpdomain`
+	- *GitHub unfortunately does not render the docs properly so it must be done manually*

 Design Notes
 ------------